damassi/learn-vim/README.md

 Step 5
 ------

-Step 5 is to begin your quest. **THIS IS IMPORTANT!** Open up your terminal and type in vimtutor.
+Step 5 is to begin your quest. **THIS IS IMPORTANT!** Open up your terminal and type in `vimtutor`.
 All of the basics are covered here, particularly navigation —h, j, k and l.
 It will feel weird, but complete it.
 And then after, open up a text document and practice navigating around changing words.
 Like I said in Step 1, being able to navigate in the most basic of ways serves to break the fear.
 It will empower you to continue learning.
 You cannot learn to run without knowing how to walk.
 Those four commands are the most important.

 Step 6
 ------